-We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy or Anti-Bullying Policy when appropriate.
+We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy when appropriate.

 We are mindful of the need to follow published guidance and to seek advice and support from other professionals when appropriate.
 We will report directly to police when guidance indicates that a criminal offence may have been committed.